-ShefFood is the food partnership for Sheffield.
+ShefFood is Sheffield’s food partnership.
 We are a cross-sector partnership of local public agencies, businesses, academic and community organisations committed to working together to create a more sustainable food system for Sheffield.

 Why Sustainable Food?

-The food we rely upon every day is a product of a complex, interdependent and globalised supply chain dominated by relatively few multinational corporations.
-The security of these supply chains is week as witnesses through COVID-19 and Brexit and the sea of empty shelves.
+The food that we rely upon every day is the product of a complex, interdependent and globalised system.
+The supply chain is dominated by relatively few multinational corporations with limited accountability to the communities they serve.
+The weaknesses within this arrangement have been exposed by both COVID-19 and Brexit, each contributing factors to empty shelves in shops.

 - Food Sovereignty – the UK currently produces less than 60% of the food we consume, relies on the EU for nearly 30% of food imports and holds only 3-5 days of food supplies in reserve.